 where $f(x)$ denotes the neural network model's output, $L(\cdot)$ is the loss function provided $f(x)$ and input label $y$, and $\epsilon$ is the perturbation range for the allowed adversarial example.

-Extending FGSM, \textit{Projected Gradient Descent} (PGD)~\cite{kurakin2016adversarial} utilizes local first-order gradient of the network in a multi-step fashion, and is considered the ``strongest'' first-order adversary~\cite{madry2017towards}.
+Extending FGSM, \textit{Projected Gradient Descent} (PGD)~\citep{kurakin2016adversarial} utilizes local first-order gradient of the network in a multi-step fashion, and is considered the ``strongest'' first-order adversary~\citep{madry2017towards}.
 In each step of PGD, the adversary example is updated by a FGSM rule, namely,

 where $\bm{x}^\prime_{n}$ is the adversary examples after $n$ steps and $\Pi_{\bm{x} \in \Delta_{\epsilon}}(\bm{x}^\prime_n)$ projects $\bm{x}^\prime_{n}$ back into an allowed perturbation range $\Delta_{\epsilon}$ (such as an $\epsilon$ ball of $\bm{x}$ under certain distance measure).
-Other attacks include Deepfool~\cite{moosavi2016deepfool}, C\&W~\cite{carlini2017towards} and momentum-based attack~\cite{dong2018boosting}.
+Other attacks include Deepfool~\citep{moosavi2016deepfool}, C\&W~\citep{carlini2017towards} and momentum-based attack~\citep{dong2018boosting}.
 Those methods are all using first-order gradient information to construct adversarial samples.

 The black-box threat model is a strict subset of the white-box threat model.
 It assumes that the attacker has no information about the model’s architecture or parameters.
 Some black-box attack model allows the attacker to query the victim neural network to gather (or reverse-engineer) information.
-By far the most successful black-box attack is transfer attack~\cite{papernot2017practical, tramer2017ensemble}.
+By far the most successful black-box attack is transfer attack~\citep{papernot2017practical, tramer2017ensemble}.
 The idea is to first construct adversarial examples on an adversarially trained network and then attack the black-box network model use these samples.
-There also exist some gradient-free black-box attack methods, such as boundary attack~\cite{brendel2017decision, chen2019boundary}, one-pixel attack~\cite{su2019one} and local search attack~\cite{narodytska2016simple}.
+There also exist some gradient-free black-box attack methods, such as boundary attack~\citep{brendel2017decision, chen2019boundary}, one-pixel attack~\citep{su2019one} and local search attack~\citep{narodytska2016simple}.
 Those methods rely on repeatedly evaluating the model and are not as effective as gradient-based white-box attacks.

-\paragraph{Adversarial training.} Adversarial training \cite{goodfellow2014explaining,madry2017towards,kurakin2016adversarial,huang2015learning} is by far the most successful method against adversarial attacks.
-It trains the network model with adversarial images generated during the training time.
-Madry et al.~\cite{madry2017towards} showed that adversarial training in essence solves the following min-max optimization problem:
+\paragraph{Adversarial training.} Adversarial training \citep{goodfellow2014explaining,madry2017towards,kurakin2016adversarial,huang2015learning} is by far the most successful method against adversarial attacks.
+It trains the network model with adversarial images generated during the training time. ~\citet{madry2017towards} showed that adversarial training in essence solves the following min-max optimization problem: